George P. Burdell: Postwar

 In 1958, members of the senior class of Agnes Scott College announced the wedding engagement of Burdell and fictional Agnes Scott student Ramona Cartwright in the Atlanta Journal-Constitution.
 The 50th wedding anniversary of "Mr. and Mrs. George P. Burdell from Atlanta" was acknowledged on the September 23, 2006 broadcast of A Prairie Home Companion.
 A recording can be found at a time of 1:13:55.

 To this day, George P. Burdell is listed as a letterman in the official media guides of two Tech sports: from 1928 to 1930 in football and 1956 to 1958 in basketball.
 In 1969, Georgia Tech computerized its class registration, believing it had successfully found a way to keep students from registering Burdell for class that semester.
 As it turned out, hackers registered him for every class at the school that quarter, over 3,000 credit hours.
 He was subsequently re-enrolled several times, including in 1975 and 1980.

 George P. Burdell is listed as Georgia Tech Swimming & Diving's team captain of 1988 on their record board, even though there was no team that year after the demolition of the Heisman Gym.

 The publishers of Mad magazine listed Burdell as a member of its board of directors from 1969 until 1981.
 In 1991, a check from Kraft Foods bore the signature "George P. Burdell".
-When Time magazine was attempting to select their Person of the Year for 2001, George Burdell was the leading candidate (holding at least 57 percent of the votes) until the magazine removed him from the running.
+When Time magazine was attempting to select their Person of the Year for 2001, Burdell was the leading candidate (holding at least 57 percent of the votes) until the magazine removed him from the running.

 WREK, the Georgia Tech student radio station, lists him as a staff member, and he is credited for playing baritone on the 1995 album Jesus Christ Superstar: A Resurrection, which was made in Atlanta by musicians from the local alternative rock scene.
 In 2000, Burdell was named an alternate delegate to the Democratic National Convention from Georgia.
 Burdell was credited as a member of the choir of the 2006 album There is a Place.

 George's fictitious son, George P. Burdell Jr., has been a proctor for several classes at Georgia Tech.